 - Place a spoonful of the filling in the centre of one end of the filo pastry.

 - Fold the pastry over the mixture to create a triangle shape.
 Fold the parcel over again and again until the length of filo is used up.
-Fold over any remaining short length of pastry to form a neat parcel.
+Fold over any remaining short length of pastry to form a neat parcel (see the photos in the recipe post and the video).

 - Repeat with the remainder of the samosa filling.